lgrube3/postcardroulette/README.md

 git init
 git pull https://github.com/mingle5/Mingle5.git
 ```
 Then you will be prompted for your username/password.
-After entering that, all files will be downloaded into your project folder
+After entering that, all files from repo will be downloaded into your project folder

 ## Install NodeJS Dependencies